mtthdz/feed/README.md

 - [ ] post + comment vote API
 - [ ] post + comment save/hide API
 - [ ] Hackernews API

+## notes
+- (10/28) Following Hackernew's API structure, I've merged my stories and comments interfaces into one, for simplicity and help keep payload shape consistent.
+I've also used it as a way to mandate nullified values in the payload, for when I get to building my own API.